 Orville shrugged.
 "We'll get by.
 You two aren't getting back into a study room until you've cleaned up your acts."

 Freddie snorted.
 "What's to clean up?
 We have the highest percentage of cadets who make it through.
 No one else is even close."

 Orville acknowledged her words with a brief nod.
 "True.
 But…" He paused.
 "When my top two Adepts are acting like recalcitrant teenagers, something must be done about it.
 And treating you like the age group in question seems a good place to start."

 Owen didn't like the inference.
 "Since when does blowing off steam get lumped in with juvenile behavior?"
 Geez, his dad needed to relax a little.

 The elder Parker lifted a brow.
 "Invisible shaving cream in the west corridor…" He held up a finger.
-"Levitating candelabras in chapel."
+"Levitating candelabras in the chapel."
 He added a second.
 "Exploding confetti balloons in the main bathing suite.
-Cheap parlor tricks and beneath Adepts at your level."
+Cheap parlor tricks are beneath Adepts at your level."
 His hand slammed down onto the heavy oak of the desk.
 "You're supposed to set the example.
 The cadets follow your lead.
 You're the grown-ups."
 He growled.
 "Act like it, dammit."